tt-design-studio/psu-mac-se-pico/README.md

 This project is for a design of a modern replacement of the AC/DC power supply board for the Apple Macintosh SE/30 and SE using all new components.
 It is mainly intended to be a DIY project to build on your own.

-This board uses a Pico ATX power supply and uses an internal AC/DC converter to keep your original PSU stock.
+This board uses a Pico ATX power supply and uses an internal AC/DC converter to keep the stock machine functioning as it was designed.
+It keeps the original switch and AC power plug so that the machine doesn't need any external modifications and the changes are kept withing the power supply enclosure.

 What follows are some notes to aid in the build configuration and component selection.